 Track Taxes

-Expensify’s tax tracking allows you to create tax rates and codes for domestic and foreign currencies, and even for different expense categories.
+Expensify’s tax tracking allows you to create tax rates and codes for domestic and foreign currencies and different expense categories.
 Once you’ve enabled tax tracking, your default tax rate is automatically applied to all expenses.

-If your Workspace is connected to Xero, QuickBooks Online, Sage Intacct, or NetSuite, you can run through the following steps to set up tax tracking:
+If your Workspace is connected to Xero, QuickBooks Online, Sage Intacct, or NetSuite, follow these steps to set up tax tracking:

 - Click Configure.